siddjai/siddjai.github.io/index.md

 Notable Courses
 ------

- - Theory of Computation
+ - Theory of Computation, A
  - Discrete Mathematics, A
  - Number Theory, A+
- - Abstract Algebra
+ - Abstract Algebra, A
  - Combinatorics